altormon/Phenotyping-Statistics/README.md

 Requirements (first use only)

-The use of Anaconda is recommended (a Python distribution with all necessary tools included).
+The use of Anaconda is recommended (a R distribution with all necessary tools included).

 Download and install Anaconda from: https://www.anaconda.com/download.
 During installation, choose: R version: 4.2.0.
 Default installation settings.